Bayesian variance change point detection with credible sets: Product of single change point models

 A Gibbs sampler for PRISCA is readily available because the prior distributions in \eqref{eq:prisca} are conditionally conjugate.
 However, such a chain is poised to mix very slowly because the random vectors $\bfgamma_l$ are highly dependent.
 The deployment of MCMC in Bayesian change point detection commonly suffers from this problem, and lacking a very good initialization (\textit{e.g.}, the output of another change point detection procedure), chains often fail to converge; see \cite{cap21}.

 The conditionally conjugate structure that makes writing a Gibbs sampler possible suggests a link to techniques used to solve additive models, as first noted by \cite{has00} and more recently by \cite{wang2020simple}.
 By construction, if one somehow removes the randomness of $(\gamma_{l'},\tau_{l'})_{l'\neq l}$, the posterior update of $(\gamma_l,\tau_l)$ is the same as in the single change point problem.
 In a Gibbs sampler, the update relies on conditioning on the latest parameters' update; in an additive model, the update relies on being able to compute residuals using previous iterations.
-In our setting, if we had access to $(\overline{\tau}^2_{l'})_{l'\neq l}$, the squared residuals of model \eqref{eq:prisca} would be $\overline{r}_l^2= Y^2 \circ \prod_{l'\neq l} \overline{\tau}_l^2$, and one would obtain the posterior distribution $\mathrm{pr}(\gamma_l,\tau_l |\overline{r}_l)$ simply through \eqref{eq:postalpha}-\eqref{eq:posttau}.
-Clearly, $\mathrm{pr}(\gamma_l,\tau_l |\overline{r}_l)$ is not $\mathrm{pr}(\gamma_l,\tau_l |Y)$ but it is at least a reasonable approximation, and it saves us a lot of computations because it bypasses the intractability of $\mathrm{pr}(\gamma_l,\tau_l | Y)$.
+In our setting, if we had access to $(\overline{\tau}^2_{l'})_{l'\neq l}$, the squared residuals of model \eqref{eq:prisca} would be $\overline{r}_l^2= \bfy^2 \circ \prod_{l'\neq l} \overline{\tau}_l^2$, and one would obtain the posterior distribution $\mathrm{pr}(\gamma_l,\tau_l |\overline{r}_l)$ simply through \eqref{eq:postalpha}-\eqref{eq:posttau}.
+Clearly, $p(\gamma_l,\tau_l |\overline{r}_l)$ is not $p(\gamma_l,\tau_l |\bfy)$ if $L$ is bigger than one but it is at least a reasonable approximation, and it saves us a lot of computations because it bypasses the intractability of $p(\gamma_l,\tau_l | \bfy)$.
 We will see that it is also a good approximation.
-Quite essentially, $\mathrm{pr}(\gamma_l,\tau_l |\overline{r}_l)$ allows for approximating $\overline{\tau}^2_{l}$ through \eqref{eq:expectau}, which in turns can be used to compute residuals for other effects.
+The underlying reasoning is that for $L=1$ the update is exact; \textit{i.e.} no approximation is necessary (in Section~\ref{sec:sim_robu}, we study this statement numerically).
+Quite essentially, $p(\gamma_l,\tau_l |\overline{r}_l)$ allows for approximating $\overline{\tau}^2_{l}$ through \eqref{eq:expectau}, which in turns can be used to compute residuals for other effects.
 This reasoning suggests an iterative algorithm to approximate the posterior of PRISCA.